edhuva/kgtechrepairs-v2/README.md

 3. [x] Desktop mode is most important but should be available in mobile
 4. [x] Add customer registration to the application
 5. [x] Add employee registration portal to the application
-6. [x] Add an customer and employee login to the application
+6. [x] Add customer and employee login to the application
 7. [x] Provide a welcome dashboard after login
 8. [x] Provide short statistic analysis on dashboard
 9. [x] Provide sideBar